-Google Analytics Premium, the full featured website traffic analytics tool, has been integrated with BigQuery.
+Google Analytics 360, the full featured website traffic analytics tool, has been integrated with BigQuery.
 That means you can have full-resolution Google Analytics logs automatically imported to your BigQuery project several times per day.
 You can fully utilize this data to realize predictive digital marketing - with better insight into your customers' activities.

-You may be asking yourself the question: "I already have Google Analytics Premium, why do I need BigQuery?"
+You may be asking yourself the question: "I already have Google Analytics 360, why do I need BigQuery?"
 BigQuery offers a fully-managed data analysis service that's fast and scalable for big data analytics.
 With BigQuery you can gain additional customer insight by combining multiple data sources and performing advanced statistical analysis, operating on your unsampled Analytics data which enables hit-level analysis and still returns your results in seconds.

 Fully managed, scalable and customizable platform for Predictive Digital Marketing

 Imagine a world where you can optimize your digital marketing activities such as product marketing decisions, digital ads, and direct mail delivery - and have them based on deeper insights into your customers.
 You could find the customer who recently visited your web site, has a certain amount of historic spend with your e-commerce solution or in your physical stores, and has shown behaviour similar to previous high-profit customers.
 You may want to focus on such high ROI customers to realize an effective “more-with-less” digital marketing strategy.

 This may sound hard to put into practice, but in reality, many companies already have sufficient data within their Google Analytics logs, corporate databases, or CRM systems to realize this aspiration.
 The only missing piece is a way to link and correlate those data sources in a scalable, timely, and cost-effective way to extract intelligence for optimized digital marketing.